 Harahan real estate is some of the most expensive in Louisiana, although Harahan house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Harahan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harahan are a mix of both white- and blue-collar jobs.
+Harahan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harahan is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Harahan who work in office and administrative support (19.16%), sales jobs (14.20%), and management occupations (9.71%).

 Of important note, Harahan is also a city of artists.
 Harahan has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harahan’s character.